 The tale of Goldilocks never seems to get old.
-Mo Willems puts a fresh new spin on this old classic in Goldilocks and the Three Dinosaurs.
+Mo Willems puts a fresh new spin on this old classic with Goldilocks and the Three Dinosaurs!

 When Don’t Let the Pigeon Stay Up Late is all about avoiding bedtime, how can kids possibly NOT love it?

 6. Knuffle Bunny Too: A Case of Mistaken Identity